By Lucien Libert

 But the teacher, Sylvain Helaine, 35, still teaches children from the age of six up, and said that, after an initial shock when they see him for the first time, his pupils see past his appearance.

 "All of my students and their parents were always cool with me because basically they knew me," said Helaine, who estimated he has spent around 460 hours under the tattooists' needle.

 "It's only when people see me from far away that they can assume the worst."

 A couple of months later the school authorities informed him he would no longer teach kindergarten children, he said.
-"I think the decision they took was quite sad," added Mr Helaine.
+"I think the decision they took was quite sad," said Helaine.